 If your collection was missed due to the cart not being in place at the designated collection day and time, you can ask for a return collection for a fee of $40 plus tax by calling your hauler.

 Illegal dumping, what can I do about it?

 It is illegal to dump your garbage in the City of Saint Paul.
 City Ordinance 105.01 states: “It shall be unlawful for any person to throw or deposit, or cause to be thrown or deposited, any garbage or other waste material upon any part of any boulevard or street lawn within the corporate limits of the City of Saint Paul.”

-If you see illegal dumping anywhere in the City of Saint Paul, please report it to us.
-You can contact the Department of Safety and Inspections at 651-266-8989.
+If you see illegal dumping anywhere in the City of Saint Paul, please report it to the Department of Safety and Inspections at 651-266-8989.

 Where does my garbage go?